NikkyArmstrong/parser/designdoc.md

 ## Error conditions
 If the player provides no input, the game will respond appropriately, e.g. "Sorry?"
+If the player doesn't provide the input in a validly constructed way, the game will respond appropriately, e.g. "Sorry?"

 # For later
 * **to**: With **talk**.